MJ029/Notes/DS Notes/Important Points - REGRESSION.md

 | MARS | extends decision trees to handle numerical data better | |
 | Conditional Inference Trees | | Statistics-based approach that uses non-parametric tests as splitting criteria, corrected for multiple testing to avoid overfitting.<br /> This approach results in unbiased predictor selection and does not require pruning.|

+#### Disadvantages:
 - ***Overfitting*** is one of the problem we will encounter in most of the machine learning models is a significant practical difficulty for **D-Trees** and other predictive algorithms.
 - In simple, "*Overfitting is a modeling error which occurs when a function is too closely fit to a limited set of data points*".
 - In statistics, *"The production of an analysis that corresponds too closely or exactly to a particular set of data, and may therefore fail to fit additional data or predict future observations reliably"*.
+- Generally, it gives low prediction accuracy for a dataset as compared to other machine learning algorithms.
+- Information gain in a decision tree with categorical variables gives a biased response for attributes with greater no. of categories.

 #### Workflow:
 <p align="center">
   <img src="draw%20files/D-Tree/ID3-Regression.png">
 </p>

 #### Note:
 - **Decision List** is one special type of decision tree algorithm available which is a *one-sided decision tree*, so that every internal node has exactly 1 leaf node and exactly 1 internal node as a child (except for the bottom-most node, whose only child is a single leaf node).